ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 Record types are comparable, which allows to check for equality and use records as key in sets or maps.
-By default, the ordering of records is **undefined and implementation dependent**.
+By default, the ordering of records is **undefined and implementation-dependent**.
 Ultimately, the order is determined by the translated Michelson type.
-When using the `[@layout:comb]` attribute, fields are translated in their order in the record, and records are then ordered with lexicographic ordering.
+When using the `@layout comb` (or `@layout:comb`) attribute, fields are translated in their order in the record, and records are then ordered with lexicographic ordering.

 ## Maps